Troop 444 Scouts hike the Grand Canyon, climb Mt. Rainier to the summit and visit Philmont in 2013!

 There is plenty of unscheduled time for boys to kick back in camp or hang out with buddies, as well.

-High Adventure: The Troop has a High Adventure trip every summer (sometimes two).
+High Adventure: The Troop has a very active High Adventure trip every summer (sometimes two).
 As often as we win the Philmont lottery, we have a Philmont trek.
-In 2013, the troop will visit Philmont again.
-In the summer of 2012, a crew will go to Sea Base in Florida.
+In 2012, the troop did a Sea Base trip in Florida.
+In 2013 a crew will visit Philmont, and there are plans for a Northern Tier trip next year.

 Summer easy living, winter extras: In summer the Troop arranges casual fun activities that boys enjoy once or twice a month such as a Roughriders baseball game in Frisco, Whirly Ball or Laser Tag.